Low-energy modified gravity signatures on the large-scale structures: Background Evolution in : Details

-Many $f(R)$ models have been proposed that lead to the late time acceleration of the Universe~\cite{2007-Hu.Sawicki-PRD,2007-Starobinsky-JETPLett,2007-Amendola.etal-PRD,2007-Appleby.Battye-PLB,2008-Tsujikawa-PRD}.
-In this appendix, we check how the evolution of the function $F$ that we obtained using the different realizations of the expansion history of the universe compared with three such $f(R)$ models.
-Table \ref{tab:fit} gives the best fit for the constructed realizations of $F(z)$ in the range $0<z<1.2$ for these models.
+In this Appendix, we corroborate the evolution of $F$ we obtained using different realizations of the expansion history of the universe compared with two such $f(R)$ models.
+Table \ref{tab:fit} gives the best fit with root mean square error (RMS) for the constructed realizations of $F(z)$ in the range $0<z<1.2$ for these models.

-The best fit corresponding to these models are plotted in the Figure below along with the $F(R)$ for different realizations as a function of $R$.

-Here we see that the evolution of $F(z)$ constructed using the different realizations of the expansion history of the universe can be described by various $f(R)$ models which have been proposed to explain the late time acceleration of the universe.
+We see that the evolution of $F(z)$ constructed using the different realizations of the expansion history of the universe describes the $f(R)$ models that have been proposed in the literature.